sailpoint-oss/golang-sdk/api_v3/docs/IdentityProfilesAPI.md

 [[Back to README]](../README.md)

-## SyncIdentityProfile
+## Process identities under profile

 > map[string]interface{} SyncIdentityProfile(ctx, identityProfileId).Execute()

-Process identities under profile
+Process identities under the profile

+A token with ORG_ADMIN authority is required to call this API.

 ### Example